ublue-os/bluefin/README.md

     - [kubectl](https://kubernetes.io/docs/reference/kubectl/) - Administer Kubernetes Clusters
     - [Podman-Docker](https://github.com/containers/podman) - Automatically aliases the `docker` command to `podman`
 - Nix-powered Development Experience (Alpha)
-    - Powered by [Zero-to-Nix](https://zero-to-nix.com/) - thanks Determinate Systems!
+    - [Introducing Fleek](https://github.com/ublue-os/fleek) - a user-friendly wrapper around Nix and Nix Home Manager
-    - Run `/usr/bin/ublue-nix-install` to get started
+    - Run `/usr/bin/ublue-nix-install` to get started, then `fleek help` to learn more
     - This feature is experimental and not considered ready for production.
-It is for experienced users only, here be dragons
+It is for experienced users only, but is improving quickly
 - Quality of Life Improvements
     - systemd shutdown timers adjusted to 15 seconds
     - [Tailscale](https://tailscale.com/) for VPN